MicrosoftDocs/MIMDocs/MIMDocs/pam/step-1-prepare-corp-domain.md

 If you created a new CORP domain, then you should create additional users and groups for demonstrating the PAM scenario.
 If you already have a domain you will be using as the CORP domain, and it has a user and a group that you can use for demonstration purposes, then you can skip to the section [Configure auditing](#configure-auditing).

->![NOTE] The user and group for demonstration purposes should not be domain administrators or controlled by the adminSDHolder settings in AD.
+> [!NOTE] The user and group for demonstration purposes should not be domain administrators or controlled by the adminSDHolder settings in AD.

 We're going to create a security group named *CorpAdmins* and a user named *Jen*.
 You can use different names if you wish.